varun-iyer/ldb-webapp/README.md

 # LDB Minimum Viable Project
+## Installation
+You can install it locally by cloning + pip install -r requirements.txt

+You can also get it through pip but this is useless as you want to run it with flask, not python.

+Run with flask run while you’re in the tld.

 Forget your directories full of random arXiv-numbered PDFs or cryptically-labeled court documents.
 A librarian for research literature.
 Search, preview, and download articles.